10 best men's walking sandals that will support you through every type of hike this summer

 Heard of the book Born To Run?
 It’s centred around barefoot running.
-The author, Ted Mcdonald, founded the Seattle-based brand Luna in 2003 to promote an “as nature intended” style of running and distance hiking.
+The author, Christopher McDougall, founded the Seattle-based brand Luna in 2003 to promote an “as nature intended” style of running and distance hiking.
 So, if you’re into the ultimate minimalist gear, look no further than these.
 The mono 2.0 is Luna’s all-rounder option; whether it be for hiking, running, or general wear, these sandals are super lightweight.

 They feature a dead flat 11mm sole and 4mm deep lugs for decent grip, all Vibram megagrip of course.
 The adjustable straps are climbing grade nylon and secure the sole very well, while the padded heel strap is an unusual touch of luxury.
 These come with a lifetime guarantee, which proves their build quality.
 Plus, if you’re environmentally conscious, these are a top choice as they are totally vegan.